INL/BlackLab/doc/technical/design/plan-relations.md

 1. always at the source, or always at the target
 2. always at the first position in the document (whether that's the source or target)

 We'll start with the second option, which has the advantage that the associated spans don't need to be sorted to be in order of increasing start position.
 It is also the way inline tags are indexed right now, so no existing invariants and optimizations are messed up.
-This does need that we will have to record whether the relation was indexed at the source or target.
+This does mean that we will have to record whether the relation was indexed at the source or target.

 ### Term

 The term indexed is a string of the form:

-    relationtype\u0001attr1\u0002value1\u0001attr2\u0002value2\u0001...
+    relClass::relType\u0001attr1\u0002value1\u0001attr2\u0002value2\u0001...

+We call `relClass::relType` the _full relation type_.
+It consists of the relation class and the relation type.
+The relation class distinguishes between different types of relations, e.g. `__tag` for inline tags, `dep` for dependency relations, etc. The relation type is used to distinguish between different relations of the same class, e.g. `dep::subject` for subject relations, `dep::object` for object relations, `dep::nsubj` for nominal subject relations, etc.

-The relationtype always ends with `\u0001` (such a closing character is useful to avoid unwanted prefix matches when using regexes).
-For spans, the relation type is `__tag\u0002tagname\u0001`, where `tagname` is the name of the tag, e.g. `s`.
+There is always a `\u0001` after the full relation type (such a closing character is useful to avoid unwanted prefix matches when using regexes).

 Attributes are sorted alphabetically by name.
 Each attribute name is followed by `\u0002`, then the value, and finally `\u0001`.